-- Game fish, including yellow perch, may not be used as bait except as authorized below under "Dead Bait".
-See "Game Fish" in definitions (page 5) for complete list of game species. - It is unlawful to release live bait of any kind into Montana waters; do not empty any live bait containers at your fishing site. - Collection methods: Non-game fish may be taken for use as live bait in the following manner: - with hook and line; or - with seines no larger than 12 feet x 4 feet; or - with minnow traps (the dimensions shall not exceed 24 inches x 12 inches x 12 inches); or - with cast nets (maximum 6-foot radius) and dip nets (no larger than 3 feet x 3 feet). - See "Dead Bait" and "Live Bait" sections below for details on possession and use non-game bait fish. - Collection Locations: Non-game fish for use as live bait may be taken from waters where live fish may be used as bait (see water list under "Live Bait").
-Non-game fish may be collected from water open to angling in the Central District but must be dead before transporting. - On waters within the Central Fishing District that do not allow the use of live bait and are not restricted to artificial flies and lures, Sculpins (genus Cottus) may be collected and used as dead bait.
+- Live fish may not be used as bait in the Central Fishing District unless the waterbody is listed under the "Live Bait" section below. - Game fish, including yellow perch, may not be used as bait except as authorized below under "Dead Bait".
+See "Game Fish" in definitions (page 5) for complete list of game species. - It is unlawful to release live bait of any kind into Montana waters; do not empty any live bait containers at your fishing site. - Collection methods: Non-game fish may be taken for use as live bait in the following manner: - with hook and line; or - with seines no larger than 12 feet x 4 feet; or - with minnow traps (the dimensions shall not exceed 24 inches x 12 inches x 12 inches); or - with cast nets (maximum 6-foot radius) and dip nets (no larger than 3 feet x 3 feet). - See "Dead Bait" and "Live Bait" sections below for details on possession and use of non-game bait fish. - Collection Locations: Non-game fish for use as live bait may be taken from waters where live fish may be used as bait (see water list under "Live Bait").
+Non-game fish may be collected from water open to angling in the Central District but must be killed upon collection and may not be used as live bait. - On waters in the Central Fishing District that do not allow the use of live bait fish, possession of live bait fish is prohibited, except for commercial bait seiners when using a commercial bait seining permit while collecting fish on approved commercial bait seining waters. - On waters within the Central Fishing District that do not allow the use of live bait and are not restricted to artificial flies and lures, sculpins may be collected and used as dead bait.
 Collection screens or nets may not exceed four (4) feet in length on any side.
 Sculpins must be killed immediately upon collection and may not be used as live bait.
-[Note: sculpins (genus Cottus) may not be used for bait in the Western Fishing District.] - All unattended fishing devices (crayfish traps, minnow traps, fish traps, setlines, etc.) must have the angler's name and phone number or name and individual identifying number issued by the department attached. - Areas within the Central Fishing District that have been identified as contaminated with Eurasian watermilfoil have additional bait restrictions as described below.
+[Note: sculpins may not be used for bait in the Western Fishing District.] - All unattended fishing devices (crayfish traps, minnow traps, fish traps, setlines, etc.) must have the angler's name and phone number or name and individual identifying number issued by the department attached. - Areas within the Central Fishing District that have been identified as contaminated with Eurasian watermilfoil have additional bait restrictions as described below.